 Moral Values go by many names.
 So if you hear the term moral values you can interchange them with any of these:

 - And even stretch it a bit to Ethics and Beliefs.

 I like using the term Values.
 And I often refer to them as Values and Beliefs.

 Because, as you’ll learn in our NLP Training, the two are intertwined to the extent that you won’t find one without the other.

-Knowing this can open opportunities in the areas of persuasion and motivation that is unknown to most people.
-Master this and you can create any life you want.
+Knowing this can open opportunities in the areas of persuasion and motivation that are unknown to most people.
+Master this, and you can create any life you want.